iammatthias/com/ReadMe.md

 # I AM MATTHIAS

 A digital garden built with [Next.js].
 Set up for image galleries, with lightboxes, and blogging.
-Routes are created dynamically, and content is styled using MDX within a layout wrapper.
+Routes are created dynamically, and content is provided with MDX.

 web2: [iammatthias.com](iammatthias.com)
 web3: [ipfs.iammatthias.com](ipfs.iammatthias.com)